 It’s important that the scoring system is transparent, so all users can see how the scores are calculated; scoring should also be a tool that drives positive engagement and pushes the student towards the learning goals.

 Providing a reward or incentive is a major motivational factor in the gamification of learning.
-A reward might be anything from the gratification of a student seeing their named listed first in a leaderboard, to certificates, or prizes like treats.
+A reward might be anything from the gratification of a student seeing their names listed first in a leaderboard, to certificates, or prizes like treats.
 It’s important to strike a balance, and not let the rewards overshadow the learning.
 It’s important to reward winning, but make sure not to punish losing.
 Those who don’t come first should be encouraged to try again.

 Competition motivates the participant to do better than a fellow player.
 Direct competition sees students pitted against one another in the same game, such as in chess or monopoly.
 But competition can also take an indirect form, which can be useful in the classroom to prevent arguments.
 An example of this is playing individual games and recording all the player’s scores on one leaderboard to see who is the winner.